 When you have the answers to these questions, you can give your target audience a more desirable experience.

-5. Competitor Research
+5. Research Your Competition

 Now that you know your target audience, identify your competition.
 You want to stand out among them and set yourself apart from them, not duplicate their brand strategy.